reinteractive-open/installfest_guides/source/guides/installfest/assets_and_errors.md

 3. Customising your application error pages

 Each of these topics are fairly simple so if you're at this stage of the series you should have no problems keeping up.

-### Application Setup

-You'll need to have been following our InstallFest blog posts starting with [Getting Started](/guides/installfest/getting_started) and have completed [Understanding Migrations](/guides/installfest/understanding_migrations).

-Let's dive into writing these new features.

 ## Assets in Rails